captain-naresh/Dockerize-the-SpringBoot-App/README.md

         ENTRYPOINT ["java","-Djava.security.egd=file:/dev/./urandom","-jar","/businessapi.jar"]

-5. As describe above, you will need the jar file of your api , suppose businessapi.jar, so you have to create jar for both api via below    commnad -
+5. As describe above, you will need the jar file of your api , suppose businessapi.jar, so you have to create jar first for both api via    below commnad -

     mvn package